IIIF/api/source/auth/2.0/index.md

 ### 3.2.
 Tiered Access
 {: #tiered-access}

-If a server supports multiple tiers of access, then it _MUST_ use a different identifier for each Description Resource and its corresponding Content Resource(s).
+If a Content Resource supports multiple tiers of access, then it _MUST_ use a different URI for each Description Resource and its corresponding Content Resource(s).
 For example, there _MUST_ be different Image Information documents (`/info.json`) at different URIs for each tier.
-When refering to Description Resources that have multiple tiers of access, systems _SHOULD_ use the identifier of the version that an appropriated authorized user should see.
+When refering to Description Resources that have multiple tiers of access, systems _SHOULD_ use the URI of the version that an appropriated authorized user should see.
 For example, when refering to an Image service from a Manifest, the reference would normally be to the highest quality image version rather than a degraded version.

 When a Description Resource is requested and the user is not authorized to access it and there are lower tiers available, the server _MUST_ issue a `302` (Found) HTTP status response to redirect to the Description Resource of a lower tier.

 When there are no lower tiers and the user is not authorized to access the current Description Resource, the server _MUST_ issue a `401` (Unauthorized) response.
 The client _SHOULD_ present information about the Login and/or Clickthrough services included in the Description Resource to allow the user to attempt to authenticate.

+Different tiers of access _MAY_ be published on different hosts, and/or use different image server identifiers.

 ## 4. Workflow from the Browser Client Perspective
 {: #workflow-from-the-browser-client-perspective}